kevin18low/Project-Portfolio/README.md

 **User stories**

-- As a user, I want to be able to create a new player profile so I can track my own high scores
+- As a user, I want to be able to create a new player profile and add it to a list of all players
 - As a user, I want to be able to see a high score list across all players
 - As a user, I want to be able to pause the game so I can take a break and come back later
 - As a user, I want to customize my snake's colour scheme